informalsystems/audits/README.md

 Informal Systems apply a multi-layered, automated approach to our security audits for the blockchain ecosystem.
-Under the guidance of leading researchers in protocol design and verification and model-based verification, we leverage our formal verification tools -- including [Apalache](https://apalache.informal.systems/) and [Model-Based Testing](https://github.com/informalsystems/modelator) -- to make distributed
+Under the guidance of leading researchers in protocol design, verification, and testing, we leverage our formal verification tools -- including [Apalache](https://apalache.informal.systems/) and [Model-Based Testing](https://github.com/informalsystems/modelator) -- to make distributed